lshus/stitchdiffusion-colab/README.md

 ## 4. 360 Panorama Generation

 Step 1.
-Remeber to change "YOUR_PATH" in this stitchdiffusion_360_gen.py.
+Remember to change "YOUR_PATH" in this stitchdiffusion_360_gen.py.

 Step 2.
 Specify the input prompt.
 (360-degree panoramic image is the trigger word, if you want to generate a 360-degree panorama, the input prompt should include it.)